paddyw2/Team075/README.md

 #### Misc Tasks

- * Scoreboard
  * Research into displaying some form of pop up messages or end of game messages.
  * Design exit button
- * Anything you think of!
+ * Anything else you think of!